Skip to content

 Feed Copilot a screenshot, mockup, or image and it generates the UI code and implementation details.

 Per GitHub's agent mode overview, the loop works because the language model reasons about the next step and issues tool calls to gather information or act — reading files, editing, running terminal commands.
 After each edit or command, agent mode inspects syntax errors, terminal output, test results, and build failures to decide how to course-correct.
-Deterministic feedback signals (compiler, linter, tests) anchor the loop — the more structured the signals, the faster it converges.
+Deterministic feedback signals from the compiler, linter, and tests anchor the loop.
+The more structured the signals, the faster it converges.

 Agent mode degrades when the feedback loop is weak or the task exceeds its context window: